pytorch/pytorch/docs/source/optim.rst

 horizontally and fused implementations as fusing vertically.

 In general, the performance ordering of the 3 implementations is fused > foreach > for-loop.
 So when applicable, we default to foreach over for-loop.
-Applicable means:
-* the foreach implementation is available
-* the user has not specified any implementation-specific kwargs (e.g., fused, foreach, differentiable)
-* all tensors are native and on CUDA because the foreach implementation is reliably faster under these conditions
+Applicable means the foreach implementation is available, the user has not specified any implementation-specific kwargs (e.g., fused, foreach, differentiable), and all tensors are native and on CUDA.
 Note that while fused should be even faster than foreach, the implementations are newer and we would like to give them more bake-in time before flipping the switch everywhere.
 You are welcome to try them out though!

 Below is a table showing the available and default implementations of each algorithm: